- Location: Montana

 To qualify for sponsored plates, you must register your vehicle annually.
 A portion of each year's renewal fee gets donated to your sponsoring organization.

-These plates are available to anyone with a permanent disability as defined in Montana Code Annotated 49-4-301.
 To apply, you must have a licensed doctor, chiropractor, or an advanced-care nurse jointly complete with you a Special Parking Permit or License Plates for a Physically Disabled Person application.
 You then must send this in with all applicable fees to your county treasurer's office.
 If you're renewing, you do not have to resubmit recertification.

 To apply for a parking permit placard, you must also have a licensed doctor, chiropractor, or an advanced-care nurse jointly complete with you a Special Parking Permit or License Plates for a Physically Disabled Person application.
 You then must mail this form to: